Dreading a long flight? Pack these 11 things in your carry-on to make the hours fly by—even if you’ve landed the worst seat in coach!

 Deep Vein Thrombosis (or DVT) isn’t called “economy-class syndrome” for nothing.
 All that sitting in a cramped airline seat can lead to dangerous blood clots.
 In addition to moving around the cabin frequently, we also suggest compression socks for those at highest risk for DVT.

-This may be the age of the e-reader, but your Kindle, iPad, and Nook are useless if your airline insists you turn it off during takeoff and landing.
-Pack a paperback, a magazine, or a crossword puzzle to entertain yourself.
-Plus, it’s always good to have backup in case your battery fizzles mid-flight.
+This may be the age of the e-reader, but your Kindle, iPad, and Nook are useless if the battery dies or your device fails.
+Pack a paperback, a magazine, or a crossword puzzle as a back-up to entertain yourself.

 Over-the-counter and doctor-prescribed sleep aids can be a lifesaver on long flights.
 Never take anything for the first time on a flight, though—you never know how you’ll react to it.
 Sleeping pills aside, make sure you also pack aspirin and stomach-settling medicines in case of a headache or a sudden bout of indigestion.
 Remember that there’s no pharmacy in the sky!